 AI can improve critical marketing functions, including targeting, personalization, campaign buying, and more.
 AI solutions continue to evolve every day with improved capabilities.
 With AI, you can manage a lot of data quickly and effectively.

-CMos can make the most of AI by partnering with IT.
+CMOs can make the most of AI by partnering with IT.
 While marketers use data-driven tools, they may not fully understand the nuances of these tools, and this is where IT comes in.
 An effective relationship between marketing and IT is the key to adopting AI successfully.

 High-velocity data marketing is only possible with the right data ecosystem in place.
 This includes data control, agility, and flexibility.
 Additionally, success depends on the marketers’ ability to balance intuition and intellect.
 Finally, AI is a critical technology for driving a high-velocity digital marketing strategy and analytics for the CMO.